nirajmehta9292/digital-citizenship-platform/README.md

 ## 💡 Inspiration

-Built to replicate and enhance the capabilities of [byt.education](https://byt.education/), this platform empowers schools to teach digital citizenship and AI literacy effectively.
+This platform empowers schools to teach digital citizenship and AI literacy effectively.

 ---